The Truth About LinkedIn Premium: Is It Worth the Investment?

 What is the difference between LinkedIn Premium Career and Business?

-LinkedIn Premium Career is designed specifically for job seekers, while Premium Business is geared towards professionals focused on networking and business development.
-Premium Career ($39.99/month) offers features like InMail credits, applicant insights, and salary data to help you land a job.
-Premium Business ($59.99/month) provides more InMails and advanced search filters to help you find and connect with potential clients, partners, and industry leaders.
+LinkedIn Premium Career ($39.99/month) is designed specifically for job seekers, offering features like InMail credits, applicant insights, and salary data to help you land a job.
+Premium Business ($59.99/month) provides more InMails and advanced search filters to help you find and connect with potential clients, partners, and industry leaders, making it better suited for networking and business development.

 On This Page